MohdTazammul/Dot-and-Key-Skincare-clone/README.md

 # Dot-and-Key-Skincare-clone

+> DISCLAIMER: THIS PAGE WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+This is NOT the official site of the company or brand identified on the page.
+The creator of this page is NOT affiliated with the company or brand in any way.
+This page is a personal project made in connection with an educational exercise.

 This is a clone of <a href="https://www.dotandkey.com/">Dot and Key Skincare</a> which is a new-age skincare brand with products such as Moisturizer, Serum and Oil and skincare products.
 Dot & Key is a fresh take on skincare.
 One that's founded on the understanding that everyone is unique.
 Through our range of advanced skincare products, we address lifestyle needs that are often overlooked.

 ## Tech Stacks